On Multivariate Singular Spectrum Analysis: Tensor and Matrix Variants

 {\bf mSSA \& SSA. } Note that since the SSA's variant described in \cite{SSA_Sigmetrics} is a special case of our proposed mSSA algorithm, we use our mSSA's implementation to perform the SSA experiments; key difference in SSA is that we do not ``stack'' the various Page matrices induced by each time series.
 For all experiments we choose the parameters through the cross validation process detailed in Appendix \ref{ssec:cv_parameters}, where we perform a grid search for the following parameters:

-\begin{inparaenum} \item \textit{The number of retained singular values, $k$.} This parameter is chosen using one of the following data-driven methods: (i) we choose $k$ based on the thresholding procedure outlined in \cite{Donoho}, where the threshold is determined by the median of the singular values and the shape of the matrix; (ii) we choose $k$ as the minimum number of singular values capturing $ > 90\%$ of its spectral energy; (iii) we choose a constant low rank, specifically $k=3$. \item \textit{The shape of the Page matrix}.
-For mSSA, we vary the shape of the Page matrix by choosing $L \in \{500,1000,2000,3000\}$ for the electricity and Traffic datasets, $L \in \{500,700,800\}$ for the synthetic dataset, $L \in \{250,500,1000,1500\}$ for the financial dataset, and $L \in \{10,50,100,500\}$ for the M5 dataset .
-For SSA, we choose $L \in \{50,100,150\}$ in the electricity and Traffic datasets, $L \in \{30, 50, 100\}$ in the synthetic dataset, $L \in \{20, 30, 50\}$ in the financial dataset, and $L \in \{5,10,20,40\}$ in the M5 dataset.

-\item \textit{Missing values initialization.} Initializing the missing values is done according to one of two methods: (i) set the missing values to zero; (ii) perform forward filling where each missing value is replaced by the nearest preceding observation, followed by backward filling to accommodate the situation when the first observation is missing. \end{inparaenum}
+\begin{inparaenum} \item \textit{The number of retained singular values, $k$.} This parameter is chosen using one of the following data-driven methods: (i) we choose $k$ based on the thresholding procedure outlined in \cite{Donoho}, where the threshold is determined by the median of the singular values and the shape of the matrix; (ii) we choose $k$ as the minimum number of singular values that capture a fraction $\tau$ of the spectral energy, with $\tau \in \{0.7, 0.8, 0.9, 0.95\}$; (iii) we additionally try fixed ranks $k \in \{1, 3, 5, 10, 25\}$. \item \textit{The shape of the Page matrix.} The Page matrix shape is controlled either by setting $L$ directly or through a column-to-row ratio $\rho = M / L$.
+For mSSA, $L \in \{10, 500, 700, 800, 1000, 1250, 2000\}$ (dataset-dependent) or $\rho \in \{2, 5, 10, 20, 500\}$.
+For SSA, $L \in \{10, 30, 40, 50, 80, 100, 150\}$ (dataset-dependent) or $\rho \in \{2, 5, 10\}$. \item \textit{Missing values initialization.} Initializing the missing values is done according to one of two methods: (i) set the missing values to zero; (ii) perform forward filling where each missing value is replaced by the nearest preceding observation, followed by backward filling to accommodate the situation when the first observation is missing. \end{inparaenum}